Candra0x6/Chin./docs/frontendPRD.md

 ## 1️⃣ **Product Overview**

-> **HospiTwin Lite Frontend** provides a web interface for hospital managers to upload short ER queue videos, visualize analysis results, and interact with an AI assistant that explains and recommends actions.
+> **Chin  Frontend** provides a web interface for hospital managers to upload short ER queue videos, visualize analysis results, and interact with an AI assistant that explains and recommends actions.

 **Core Objectives:**